Cenora6/NASA-API-Challenge/README.md

 - AJAX

 ## Preview:
-Check the preview of the quiz [HERE](https://cenora6.github.io/NASA-API-Challenge/)
+Check the preview of the website [HERE](https://cenora6.github.io/NASA-API-Challenge/).